breatheco-de/content/src/content/lesson/what-is-sql-database.md

 SELECT username FROM user WHERE email='info@breatheco.de'
 ```

-In this example, we request from the database all users with the email address equal to "info@breatheco.de".
+☝ In this example, we request from the database all users with the email address equal to "info@breatheco.de".

-> :point_up: If you want to earn the respect of a developer, you need to get comfortable with SQL.
+> If you want to earn the respect of a developer, you need to get comfortable with SQL.
 You will use it A LOT when working with data.

 ### Origins of SQL and Databases

 In a world in which the presence of data is becoming more and more important due to its significant impact on decision making and the proliferation of business processes guided by data and information, databases are the best way to store them.
 In fact, a fundamental component of Industry 4.0 is precisely this technology.
 From data we will be able to carry out Data Mining, Machine Learning and automation processes, but everything starts from databases.

-The origin of databases was the `.txt` and `.csv` files, which although they allowed storing a large amount of information, the data were easy to corrupt and difficult to access.
+The origin of databases was the `.txt` and `.csv` files, which, although they allowed storing a large amount of information, the data were easy to corrupt and difficult to access.

 ![Edgar Codd](https://github.com/breatheco-de/content/blob/master/src/assets/images/11fcd6d8-6177-4f42-b4e0-7b6475f24b0a.jpeg?raw=true)

-Faced with this scenario, at some point, a scientist would propose a way to do things better, and it was [Edgar](https://en.wikipedia.org/wiki/Edgar_F._Codd), who decided to redesign those files and created a standard way of storing data in files focused on performance and integrity.
-He teamed up with [Donald](https://en.wikipedia.org/wiki/Donald_D._Chamberlin) and together they created a language called SQL, which was designed to work with data in a very user-friendly way.
+Faced with this scenario, at some point, a scientist would propose a way to do things better, and it was [Edgar](https://en.wikipedia.org/wiki/Edgar_F._Codd) who decided to redesign those files and create a standard way of storing data in files focused on performance and integrity.
+He teamed up with [Donald](https://en.wikipedia.org/wiki/Donald_D._Chamberlin), and together they created a language called SQL, which was designed to work with data in a very user-friendly way.

 ### Components of a database